Voltra/dotfiles/README.md

 # dotfiles
-> A list of dotfiles and scrit for UNIX environments
+> A list of dotfiles and scripts for UNIX environments